 - 2 small shallots, peeled and finely chopped

-- 1 to 2 cloves garlic, peeled and minced
+- 2 cloves garlic, peeled and minced

 - salt and pepper

-- 8 oz cream cheese, softened
+- 8 ounces cream cheese, softened

-- 2 oz blue cheese, crumbled
+- 2 ounces blue cheese, crumbled

 - 2 tablespoons green onions, chopped

-- Using a soft mushroom brush or with a damp cloth, wipe mushrooms to rid of any grit or dirt.
+- Using a soft mushroom brush or a damp cloth, clean mushrooms to rid of any grit or dirt.